crate/cratedb-guide/docs/start/modelling/geospatial.md

 CrateDB supports **real-time geospatial analytics at scale**, enabling you to store, query, and analyze 2D location-based data using standard SQL over two dedicated types: **GEO\_POINT** and **GEO\_SHAPE**.
-You can seamlessly combine spatial data with full-text, vector, JSON, or time-series in the same SQL queries.
+You can seamlessly combine spatial data with full-text, vector, JSON, or time series in the same SQL queries.

 The strength of CrateDB's support for geospatial data includes: